rishika-bose/bee-identifier/README.md

 license: apache-2.0
 ---

 Vision model that identifies images as bees or wasps.
+Built with fastai, gradio and huggingface spaces.

 Deployed at https://huggingface.co/spaces/rishika-bose/bee